bosch-io/ditto/documentation/src/main/resources/pages/ditto/basic-connections.md

 The reply target may contain its own header mapping (`"headerMapping"`) in order to map response headers.

-In addition, the reply target contains the expected response types (`"expectedResponseTypes"`) which should be published to the reply target.<br/>
+In addition, the reply target contains the expected response types (`"expectedResponseTypes"`) which should be published to the reply target.
+This must be defined in the reply target of the source connection in both cases - when responses are sent via the same connection and via another connection <br/>
 The following reply targets are available to choose from:
 * **response**: Send back successful responses (e.g. responses after a Thing was successfully modified, but also responses for [query commands](basic-signals-command.html#query-commands)).